pscally1005/pscally1005.github.io/_posts/draft/2026-01-11-mushroom-soup.markdown

 - Add the oats and garlic to the pot, and toast for about 1 minute, until fragrant

 - Add broth, thyme, salt, and pepper to the pot.
-Bring to a boil over high heat.
+Increase heat to high, cover, and bring to a boil.
 Reduce heat to low, and let simmer for 30 minutes

 - Remove from the heat and stir in yogurt, soy sauce, and parsley.
 Serve
 - <center><img src='/assets/Food/Sides/Mushroom Soup/pot.jpg' alt='' class='instruction-image'></center>